CenterForOpenScience/SHARE/docs/harvesters_and_normalizers.rst

 Best practices for OAI providers
 """"""""""""""""""""""""""""""""

-If the provider follows OAI standards and using the `oai_dc` metadata prefix, then the provider's ``apps.py`` should begin like this:
+If the provider follows OAI standards and uses the `oai_dc` metadata prefix, then the provider's ``apps.py`` should begin like this:

 .. code-block:: python